 All premises will need to be set up to allow for 2 metre gaps between employees, clients, customers, and any other visitors.
 This may mean reconfiguring office space, creating one-way systems for communal areas like kitchens and bathrooms, putting in floor markings and limiting the number of people allowed into the premises at a time (in some cases, consideration will need to be given to reconfiguring working hours or keeping some staff working from home).
 In communal spaces such as a kitchen, sharing of utensils and kitchenware should be prohibited where possible and drinking fountains disabled.

 In addition, for reception areas or other customer facing points, putting up glass screens could be effective.

 Some businesses may require additional health and safety equipment such as masks or gloves.
 The OPSS has put together some guidance on whether your business needs to provide PPE to employees.
 You can read about this here.

-If your business relies on drivers there are some additional healthy and safety measures to be considered.
+If your business relies on drivers, there are some additional health and safety measures to be considered.
 Individuals should not share the same vehicle if social distancing cannot be achieved.
 If work vehicles are shared, then they must be cleaned between each user.

-Along with the normal safety measures for delivery drivers, businesses must also make sure they are delivering goods in a safe manner for themselves and the customer.
+Along with the normal safety measures for delivery drivers, businesses must also make sure they're delivering goods in a safe manner for themselves and the customer.
 Guidance on this can be found here.

 Encourage employees where possible to walk or cycle to work to minimise contact with others.
 This may mean that cycle storage may need to be extended at the premises.

-This is a challenging moment for businesses but putting these measures in place is the first step towards a more normal working environment, which is so important for small businesses that have been unable to function in lockdown.
+This is a challenging moment for businesses but putting these measures in place is the first step towards a more normal working environment, which is so important for small businesses that have been unable to function during the lockdowns.

 Back to Dealer Resource Hub